containers/ramalama/README.md

-# podman-llm
+# ramalama

-The goal of podman-llm is to make AI even more boring.
+The goal of ramalama is to make AI even more boring.

 ## Install

-Install podman-llm by running this one-liner:
+Install ramalama by running this one-liner:

 ```
-curl -fsSL https://raw.githubusercontent.com/ericcurtin/podman-llm/s/install.sh | sudo bash
+curl -fsSL https://raw.githubusercontent.com/ericcurtin/ramalama/s/install.sh | sudo bash
 ```

 ## Usage